Dalton Gang: Coffeyville bank robbery

 After being left on the sidewalk by Bob and Emmett, Thomas Ayres had run into one of the hardware stores and grabbed a rifle.
 He spotted Bob just as he had killed Brown and aimed his rifle at him from behind the store window.
 Bob saw Ayres from about 200 ft away and quickly shot him in the head.
 Ayres was not killed, but he remained paralyzed for life.

 In the midst of the shooting, Powers told Grat he had been hit in the arm.
-Grat ordered the employees to lay on the floor in the back office, and after receiving the signal from Bob, told Powers and Broadwell that it was time to leave.
+Grat ordered the employees to lie on the floor in the back office, and after receiving the signal from Bob, told Powers and Broadwell that it was time to leave.
 The three went out the side door crouching and dashing across Walnut Street to the alley where they had hitched their horses.
 Bob and Emmett met Grat and the others in the alley, the sacks of money still over their arms.

 As the Daltons made their way west down the alley towards the horses, Town Marshal Charles T. Connelly came through the livery stable into the alley and ran east towards the plaza without noticing the bandits behind him.
 Grat then shot him in the head and killed him.
 Following behind Marshal Connelly was John Kloehr, still in the stable.
 Grat noticed him, but before he could aim, Kloehr shot him in the throat.

 Taking fire from the hardware store, Bob was hit in the head and the heart, killing him instantly.
 Powers tried to mount his horse, but shots from the store also killed him.
 Emmett was able to mount his horse unwounded, and began riding away, but after noticing Bob was hit, turned around and attempted to lift Bob onto his horse.
 Emmett was then hit in the back with a load of buckshot.
 Broadwell was hit several times, but managed to ride away.
 He was found 2 miles away, dead.

 Bill Dalton and Bill Doolin had been waiting several miles away with extra horses to aid the gang's escape.
 After getting tired of waiting, they left, only to learn later the fate of the gang.

 Grat and Bob Dalton, Dick Broadwell, and Bill Powers were all killed.
 Emmett Dalton received 23 gunshot wounds and survived (he was shot through the right arm, below the shoulder, through the left – right, in some accounts – hip and groin, and received 18-23 buckshot in his back).
-He was given a life sentence in the Kansas State Penitentiary in Lansing, Kansas, of which he served 14 years before being pardoned.
+He was given a life sentence in the Kansas State Penitentiary in Lansing, Kansas, of which he served 14 years before being pardoned by Governor Ed Hoch in 1907.
 He moved to Hollywood, California, and became a real estate agent, author, and actor, and died in 1937 at age 66.
 Bill Doolin, "Bitter Creek" Newcomb, and Charlie Pierce, none of whom was at Coffeyville, were the only members left of the original Dalton Gang.